jaystack/repatch/README.md

 (Store, Reducer): Reducer
 ```

-Use `addMiddleware` method to chaining middlewares:
+Use the `addMiddleware` method to chaining middlewares:

 ```javascript
 const store = new Store(initialState)